 Land Use Policies Applicable to All Land Uses 2.
 There is an identified need, especially proximate to Fort A.P.
 Hill, to minimize light pollution.
 Considering the rural and residential surroundings it is important to minimize risk of light spillage in the direction of adjacent properties as well as to the night sky.
 In 2016, Spotsylvania County updated the Outdoor Lighting ordinance in Sec.
 23-5.12 to be night sky friendly, requiring full cutoff or fully shielded luminaires.
 The outdoor lighting ordinance includes a number of light spillage protections respecting adjacent residential lots and roads.
 In addition to County code requirements related to outdoor lighting, in the interest of addressing potential lighting impacts staff recommends inclusion of lighting related special use conditions to further mitigate potential impacts.
 Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.

 Land Use Policies Applicable to All Land Uses 3.
 Wherever possible, existing trees and tree buffers should be preserved rather than replacing mature vegetation with new plantings.
 Considering current conditions, the extent of tree preservation has been compromised by recent timbering operations onsite consistent with the historic use and ownership of the project area.
+Timbering operations through the Virginia Department of Forestry permit extensive clearing of sites to property lines and into Resource Protection Areas.
 Tree preservation will only be possible in areas left untouched by timbering.
-Otherwise natural reforestation and supplemental plantings will be necessary to re-establish a natural forested state within transitional screening areas and the preservation areas as depicted on project GDP.
-Staff recommends the development and conditioning of a Landscape Cover and Buffer Maintenance Plan.
+The extent of clearing has had a negative impact on this proposal making it difficult to "fit in" to the landscape of the area without concern for visual impacts to the community around the project periphery where public roads and residential properties exist.
+The scale of the project expands the extent of concern related to negative impacts on community character or tourism "allure" as mentioned earlier in the Comprehensive Plan.
+The applicant is now faced with the task of re-establishing forested buffers, re-establish Resource Protection Areas forestry, and managing large scale site work and associated erosion and sediment control protections.
+Otherwise natural reforestation and supplemental plantings will be necessary to re-establish a natural forested state within transitional screening areas and the preservation areas.
+These buffers take time to re-establish.